shaharl6000/MoreDocumentsSameLength/README.md

 This repository contains code and datasets for our paper on the effects of document multiplicity while the context size is fixed in Retrieval-Augmented Generation (RAG) systems.
 For detailed methodology, experiments, and analysis, please refer to the full paper 📰

+## :bulb: High-Level Conclusions
+Our results show that adding more retrieved documents can hurt performance—up to a 10% drop in fixed-context setups—making document rich retrieval tasks harder.
+Llama-3.1 and Gemma-2 declined, Qwen-2 stayed steady, and smaller LLMs (7–9B) followed the trend less strongly.
+This suggests systems need to balance relevance and variety to cut conflicts, and future models might improve by filtering out contradictory details while using the range of documents.

 ## 🔬 Our Methodology:
 <div style="max-width: 400px; margin: 0 auto;">
 Starting with a Wikipedia-derived dataset, we created different sets with the same amount of tokens but fewer documents by adjusting the length of the key documents for each question.